dallinsquared/stac/README.md

 # stac
-simple implementation of forth in c
+simple dialect of forth implemented in c

 ## Building
 Run `make` to build the default target.
 This will generate a system dependent include file, and compile the whole program.